What is an elimination diet?

 What does elimination diet therapy involve?

-There’s limited evidence that elimination diets reduce the characteristics of autism.
-In addition, there have been concerns about the safety of restricting children’s diets in this way.
+There’s limited evidence that elimination diets have any benefits for autistic children.
+In addition, there have been concerns about the nutritional safety of restricting children’s diets in this way.

-Although you can do this therapy yourself at home, it’s best to speak with your GP or paediatrician or a paediatric dietitian before starting an elimination diet.
+You can do elimination diet therapy yourself at home, but it’s best to speak with your GP or paediatrician or a dietitian before starting an elimination diet.

 If your child is doing an elimination diet, you need to choose, shop for and prepare food for the diet.